Interface Message Processor: History

 BBN began programming work in February 1969 on modified Honeywell DDP-516s.
 The completed code was six thousand words long, and was written in the Honeywell 516 assembly language.
 The IMP software was produced primarily on a PDP-1, where the IMP code was written and edited, then run on the Honeywell.

+There was considerable technical interchange with the British team building the NPL network and Paul Baran at RAND but the BBN team independently developed significant aspects of the network's internal operation, such as routing, flow control, software design, and network control.

 BBN designed the IMP simply as "a messenger" that would only "store-and-forward".
 BBN designed only the host-to-IMP specification, leaving host sites to build individual host-to-host interfaces.
 The IMP had an error-control mechanism that discarded packets with errors without acknowledging receipt; the source IMP, upon not receiving an acknowledging receipt, would subsequently re-send a duplicate packet.
 Based on the requirements of ARPA's request for proposal, the IMP used a 24-bit checksum for error correction.
 BBN chose to make the IMP hardware calculate the checksum, because it was a faster option than using a software calculation.
 The IMP was initially conceived as being connected to one host computer per site, but at the insistence of researchers and students from the host sites, each IMP was ultimately designed to connect to multiple host computers.